 Firstly, the abuse potential for analgesic products is likely to be related to its dosage form.
 In comparison to solid-dose forms, there is a lack of evidence to suggest that granules and powder formulations are used for intentional overdose or misuse.
 Individual sachets first need to be opened, and then dissolved in water for ease of consumption.
-Multiple doses of powder are likely to be difficult to effectively dissolve in a single cup of water and would therefore require the consumption of a large volume (many individual glasses) of liquid.
+Multiple doses would require the consumption of a large volume (many individual glasses) of liquid.
 Consumption of the powder without dissolving firstly in water would also be difficult and unpleasant.
 Given these impracticalities of consuming multiple sachets at once for intentional or unintentional misuse, we believe that this powdered formulation does not present any greater risk to the consumer.